Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 - Highlight the uniqueness of your organization’s approach in your messaging and communications.
 Make it clear why the approach is effective and different from other solutions.

 - As a strategy, the brand should be willing to take risks and maintain complete transparency with these types of funders and supporters.
+Talk about what you’ve learned and how the process has sparked new and emerging ideas.

 Early Adopters